-You will be up against tough competition when applying for pupillage, the year of practical on-the-job training at a barristers’ chambers that follows the vocational stage, the Bar professional training course.
+You will be up against tough competition when applying for pupillage, the year of practical on-the-job training at a barristers’ chambers that follows the vocational stage, the Bar course (formerly known everywhere as the Bar professional training course or BPTC, but now known by different names at different providers).
 In your applications, you will need to show that you are aware of the areas of law that chambers specialise in and that these match your interests.
 Use our checklist to make sure you’ve done your research before you get started.

 Where to find out about chambers

 You'll find useful information in the barristers' chambers' profiles on targetjobs.co.uk and in the A–Z of recruiting barristers in TARGETjobs Law available in full online.
 Chambers' websites also often include detailed information about recent cases and the work of individual barristers.
 Many of your applications are likely to be made online via the centralised Pupillage Gateway system, and you will find details of all available pupillages on the Pupillage Gateway site, whether chambers accept applications through the centralised online system or not.

 Cover the basics: what do chambers do?